 On reward, I rank it as high because I think the current valuation leaves enough upside over the next year to suggest it will appreciate by more than 20%.

 One of the benefits of this approach is that it provides a good point of discussion.
-Central Asia Metals is in my judgement, high-risk.
-High-risk because it is based in Ukraine.
-I might be wrong, but I consider Ukraine politically riskier than South Africa.
-Also, whilst Central Asia Metals cashflow is benefiting from the copper price at multi-year highs, the balance sheet is not as strong as Sylvania Platinum.
-Central Asia Metals is also committed to making acquisitions, which brings risks.
-The point is, that is my judgement and others are free to disagree and put their own rating on a stock.
-I just think it is a good way to think about the risks and rewards and how much exposure on should have.
+Central Asia Metals was in my judgement, high risk because it is based in Kazakhstan.
+I recently changed it to medium risk after a discussion with a holder of the stock.
+He convinced me that Kazakhstan was no riskier than South Africa.
+The point is, my judgement is open for discussion and others are free to disagree and put their own rating on a stock.
+Some might think that stocks in the commodity sector should all be High risk, as even at the best of times, it is difficult to forecast commodity prices with any real conviction.
+I just think it is a good way to think about the risks and rewards and how much exposure one should have.

 Some may disagree and that’s fine as there is not a 100% correct answer.